 Tanya Clark works part-time processing Russian-language materials.
-Clark received a Master of Arts in Foreign Language Education from Kuban State University and is employed during the school year as an English as a Second Language teacher.
+Clark received a Master of Arts in Foreign Language Education from Kuban State University and is an editorial assistant for the Journal of Church and State at Baylor.

 Through an arrangement with the Department of Museum Studies, a graduate student serves an assistantship in the Keston Center working approximately 15-20 hours per week.
 Museum Studies graduate students are a perfect fit for Keston because they receive training in collections management, material culture, education, exhibit design, and archival collections management.
 They bring to the assistantship useful historical background and professional training that benefits Keston.

 First year Museum Studies graduate assistant Sarah Howard from Austin received her undergraduate degree in May 2017 from Baylor where she majored in history.
 Sarah’s assistantship also includes working in the Mayborn Museum’s collections department.
 When she isn’t in the Archive or the Museum, Sarah enjoys reading, writing letters, and baking.

 Junior English major Julia Pantleo doesn't have a "hometown" because she grew up in a military household.
 After attending eleven different schools in three countries, she graduated from high school in Germany.
 Actively involved in First Baptist Church of Waco and an avid reader, Julia enjoys running, dancing, traveling, and singing.